-How to fix a flashing white PlayStation 4 controller
+Have a flashing white PS4 controller?
+Here's how to fix it.

 Products used in this guide

-- Replace problem cables: AmazonBasics PlayStation 4 Controller Charging Cable ($12 at Amazon)
+- AmazonBasics PlayStation 4 Controller Charging Cable

-There are two main reasons you might see the flashing white light on your DualShock controller, either the battery is dying, or the controller failed to connect to your PlayStation 4.
-Both of these things are fixable; we just need to troubleshoot the problems.

 Check your USB cable

 USB cables can be fragile.
-One of the most straightforward problems to fix is replacing your old USB charging cord and replacing it with shiny new ones.
-These USB Charging cables work well with the DualShock controller and are worth picking up to make sure your cable isn't stopping your controller from charging.
+One of the most straightforward fixes is replacing your old USB charging cord and replacing it with shiny new ones.
+Just some basic USB charging cables work well with the DualShock controller and are worth picking up to make sure your cable isn't stopping your controller from charging.

-- Once the replacements have arrived plug the USB into the PlayStation 4.
+- Once the replacements have arrived, plug the USB into the PlayStation 4.

 - Plug your USB into the DualShock controller.

-- If the light changes to blue or orange, you will know the issue was the cable.
+- If the light changes to blue or orange, the issue was the cable.

 Reset your console

 The old "turn it off and back on again" trick works more times than you think!
+Sometimes, all that's needed is a simple restart on the PlayStation 4.

 - Power off your PlayStation by holding down the power button for 10 seconds.

-- Wait for around 3 minutes.
+- Wait about 3 minutes.

 Plug your power cable back in.